-Obtaining the fitted total transport cost index The same logic as above applies to construct the fitted measure of total transport cost (i.e., composition effect excluded), with one notable exception though: Fitted ad-valorem and additive components have not been estimated in value, but extracted and build as indices.
-In a first step then, we re-build the fitted measures of each transport cost component in value starting from these indices.
-For the ad-valorem component, this can be obtained making use of Equation (13), rewritten to get:
+Obtaining the fitted total transport cost index – The same logic as above applies to constructing the fitted measure of total transport cost (i.e. composition effect excluded), with one notable exception: Fitted ad-valorem and additive components have not been estimated in value, but extracted and built as indices.
+In a first step then, we rebuild the fitted measures of each transport cost component in value starting from these indices.
+For the ad-valorem component, this can be obtained by rewriting Equation (13):

 T